Explore the best car, science, and art museums in Asheville, NC. Plus, visit famous historic sites and spooky cemeteries.

 An active cemetery – please be respectful – visit the graves of Thomas Wolfe and his family as well as O. Henry.

 Look for W.O.
 Wolfe’s famous ‘angels,’ too.
-The cemetery is said to be a little haunted.
+The cemetery is said to be one of Asheville’s top haunted places.

 The Historic Montford neighborhood is also known for its magical Shakespeare in the Park evenings.